 The other safe way is to try to get published by a traditional publishing house.

 The other choices that come with a caution

 Outside of the first three options, the publishing industry becomes more difficult to judge.

-Take care if you wish to sign with a small press publisher or use an assisted-self-publishing service and do your research and checking before you commit yourself.
+Take care if you wish to sign with a small press publisher or use an assisted-self-publishing service.
+Do your research and check before you commit yourself.

 Be careful also if you receive an unsolicited offer to publish your book.
 Whenever you think something is too good to be true, it almost always is.

 Lastly, avoid vanity publishing.
 Or at least know what you are getting yourself into and how much it will cost you in the end.
 It is usually a lot of money with no guarantee at all of any book sales.